gshcoop/gshcoop.github.io/index.markdown

 title: About Us
 ---

+{% include latest.html %}

-We are a group of university students setting up the first student housing co-op in Glasgow.
-We were formed in November 2016, and have recently secured funding to manage our first property, owned on our behalf by Student Co-operative Homes.
-We welcome students who are at university, college and in apprenticeships.
+We are Glasgow’s first student housing cooperative, gearing up to house 5 students following [our recent property acquisition]({% post_url 2025-07-20-glasgow-student-housing-cooperative-acquires-property %}).
+We welcome students who are at university, college and in modern apprenticeships.

 We believe that a housing co-op is an effective way to combat increasing rent prices, and provide a democratically controlled living environment.
 Collectively, members of a co-op take on the role of landlord and have a direct say in their living conditions.